Jenny6182/csc207-team-project/TeamContract.md

 ## Accountability

 * Reliability and accountability are also important aspects of teamwork.
 What are the responsibilities of each team member?
 (Example: completing their share of the work in a timely manner, seeking assistance from teammates/TAs/instructors when required, etc.)

+Complete your share of work in a timely manner.
+Seek assistance when required.
+(If you say you are going to do something, do it.
+If you have trouble with it, ask for help and don't keep quiet.)

 ---